 '''

-PACKAGECLOUD_ACCOUNT packagecloud account name, i.e. https://packagecloud.io/
+PACKAGECLOUD_ACCOUNT packagecloud account name, i.e.

-PACKAGECLOUD_ACCOUNT
+https://packagecloud.io/PACKAGECLOUD_ACCOUNT

 '''

-PACKAGECLOUD_TOKEN packagecloud API Token
+PACKAGECLOUD\TOKEN packagecloud API Token

+'''

-class kingpin.actors.packagecloud.PackagecloudBase(args, kwargs) Simple packagecloud Abstract Base Object class kingpin.actors.packagecloud.Delete(args, kwargs) Deletes packages from a PackageCloud repo.
+class kingpin.actors.packagecloud.Delete(args, kwargs)

+Deletes packages from a PackageCloud repo.

+'''

-Searches for packages that match the packages_to_delete regex pattern and deletes them.
-If number_to_keep is set, we always at least this number of versions of the given package intact in the repo.
-Also if number_to_keep is set, the older versions of a package (based on upload time) packages will be deleted first effectively leaving newer packages in the repo.
+Searches for packages that match the packages\to\delete regex pattern and deletes them.
+If number\to\keep is set, we always at least this number of versions of the given package intact in the repo.
+Also if number\to\keep is set, the older versions of a package (based on upload time) packages will be deleted first effectively leaving newer packages in the repo.

-Number_to_keep Keep at least this number of each package (defaults to 0)
+Number\to\keep Keep at least this number of each package (defaults to 0)